wp-plugins/smart-forms/readme.txt

 2. Form Entries example
 3. Example of a form
 4. Example of the same form seen in an iphone
+5. Adding form as a widget
+6. Adding form as a shortcode
 == Changelog ==
 = 0.1 =
 *First release of smart forms.